 Few operators can answer on the spot which GA4 (Google Analytics 4) channel a click from a newsletter, SMS, or web push notification ends up in.
 Guesses like "probably Referral or (other)" are common.

-But the real answer is written into GA4's official "Default Channel Group" definition[1].
-For every single visit, GA4 reads utm_source and utm_medium and auto-assigns it to one of the 23 channels[1] using a fixed rule set decided on Google's side.
-Operators cannot override it.
+The bottom line: the real answer is written into GA4's official "Default Channel Group" definition[1].
+For every single visit, GA4 reads utm_source and utm_medium and auto-assigns it to one of the 23 channels[1] using a fixed rule set decided on Google's side — operators cannot override it.
+And even once classified correctly, GA4 alone will not tell you which channel actually earned the revenue.

-This article reads the official rules for Email, SMS, and Mobile Push — three channels where operators actively design their own UTMs.
+This article reads the official rules for Email, SMS, and Mobile Push — three channels where operators actively design their own UTMs — and then connects to the real question: once classified correctly, how do you see the revenue?
 Pairing it with the sister utm_source pieces[2] gives a complete view of the Default Channel Group.

 Key takeaways#